-- Answers must be given by the captain, who need not signal or be recognized.
+Answers must be given by the captain.
 The captain may interrupt the question, but the moderator reserves the right to complete any question.

-- The team has at most seventy seconds to complete a category, so it is playing against the clock.
-We are giving seventy seconds instead of the traditional sixty to allow for the distance communication.
+The team has at most seventy seconds to complete a category, so it is playing against the clock.
 The moderator will move on to the next question in the category only when the captain gives a correct answer, gives an incorrect answer, or refuses a question by saying “pass”.

 Fourth Quarter (“Stump the Experts Round”)

 Rules are identical to the First Quarter, except assigned questions are valued at 15 or 20 points.